 The Evening Sky Stars

 High in the NE, toward the edge of the Milky Way, is the bright star Altair in Aquila the Eagle.
 Altair is easy to recognize because of the dimmer stars more or less equally spaced on each side.
 Another bird constellation, low in the NE and thoroughly tangled in the Milky Way, is Cygnus the Swan, also known as the Northern Cross.
 At the NE end (top) of the Cross is Deneb, the tail of the Swan.
 Deneb is much more distant than most of the stars we see with the unaided eye, and its true brightness has been estimated at 160 000 suns.
-To the left (W) of Deneb is another bright northern star, Vega, only about 1/100 as far away at only 25 light years.
+To the right (W) of Deneb is another bright northern star, Vega, only about 1/100 as far away at 25 light years.
 Vega is really much dimmer than Deneb, but appears brighter because it is so much closer.
 If Deneb were as close as Vega, it would be by far the brightest star in the sky, as bright as a thickish crescent moon!

 The Morning Sky Stars

 By the time the Earth’s rotation allows us to see the predawn September sky, Achernar (the ‘mouth’ of the celestial river Eridanus) is much higher in the south, with Fomalhaut (in the Southern Fish) low in the SW.
-Achernar is spinning so fast that its equatorial diameter is about 11.8 times that of the sun, while its polar diameter is only 7.6 times the solar one.
-Partly due to its very fast spin Achernar is losing mass thousands of times as fast as our own sun, and it is thousands of times as bright.
-High in the southeastern sky is Canopus, second brightest star in our skies and the brightest star in the ancient constellation of Argo, the great ship.
+Achernar is spinning so fast that its equatorial diameter is about 11.8 times that of the sun, while its polar diameter is only 7.6 times solar.
+Partly due to its very fast spin, Achernar is losing mass thousands of times as fast as our own sun, and is thousands of times as bright.
+High in the southeastern sky is Canopus, second brightest star in our night skies and the brightest star in the ancient constellation of Argo, the great ship.
 High in the east is Sirius, brightest star in the night sky as seen from Earth.
-If Canopus was at the same distance as Sirius, however, it would shine about 400 times brighter.
+If Canopus were at the same distance as Sirius, however, it would shine about 400 times brighter.
 Sirius is the brightest star in Orion’s Large Dog, and the stars of Orion, including bright Rigel and Betelgeuse, are high in the NE before dawn this month.
 Charging Orion is Taurus the Bull, with Aldebaran serving as an inflamed orange eye.
 No wonder Orion has his hide shield raised in front of him.
 Behind Orion, his Small Dog (with the bright star Procyon) is prudently staying on the safer side of the contest, while totally indifferent to all this drama, Auriga the Charioteer (with the bright star Capella) drives by low in the north.